Learning quantum many-body systems from a few copies: Acknowledgements

 \section{Acknowledgements}

-DSF was supported by VILLUM FONDEN via the QMATH Centre of Excellence under Grant No. 10059.
+DSF was supported by the VILLUM FONDEN via the QMATH Centre of Excellence under Grant No. 10059 and from the European Research Council (grant agreement no. 81876).
 The research of CR has been supported by project QTraj (ANR-20-CE40-0024-01) of the French National Research Agency (ANR) and by a Junior Researcher START Fellowship from the MCQST.
 DSF and CR are grateful to Richard Kueng, Fernando Brand\~ao and Giacomo De Palma for interesting discussions.

 \onecolumngrid